 Through this illuminating chat with Dr. Goldsmith, we can learn how to close the gap between what we plan to achieve and what we can get done – all while avoiding the trap of existential regret.
-The Earned Life serves Fireside Chat will help create a roadmap for ambitious people seeking a higher purpose.
+The Earned Life fireside chat will help to create a roadmap for ambitious people seeking a higher purpose.

-- Practical tips on how to embrace feedback
+- Gain practical tips on how to embrace feedback.

-Dr. Marshall Goldsmith is the only two-time, Thinkers50 #1 Leadership Thinker in the World.
-He has also been recognized the #1 Executive Coach in the World for many years.
-His books have sold over 3 million copies.
-Marshall’s New York Times Bestsellers include The Earned Life, Triggers, MOJO and What Got You Here Won’t Get You There.
+Marshall Goldsmith is the only two-time, Thinkers50 #1 Leadership Thinker in the World.
+He has also been recognized as the #1 Executive Coach in the World for many years.
+His New York Times Bestsellers include The Earned Life, Triggers, MOJO, and What Got You Here Won’t Get You There.
 Dr. Goldsmith is one of the few executive advisors who have been asked to work with over 200 CEOs and their management teams.
 He has 1.5 million followers on LinkedIn and has recently been recognized as one of their Top 20 Content Creators.